Walt Anderson (American football): National Football League

 Anderson joined the NFL in 1996 and, as of 2015, he has officiated in 17 playoff games, including eight Wild Card, two Divisional, five Conference Championship games, and two Super Bowls: Super Bowl XXXV in 2001 (as line judge) and Super Bowl XLV in 2011 (as referee).
 He was the referee in the January 18, 2015 AFC Championship game, known for the deflategate controversy.
 Anderson cites Super Bowl XXXV as being his most memorable game.

 Anderson refereed the final NFL game in San Diego, a Kansas City Chiefs win over the Chargers.

 Anderson's 2019 NFL officiating crew consisted of umpire Ruben Fowler, down judge Tom Stephan, line judge Byron Boston, field judge Lee Dyer, side judge Rick Patterson, back judge Keith Ferguson, replay official Brian Matoren, and replay assistant Saleem Choudhry.

 Anderson's final NFL game as referee was a 2019 NFC Divisional Playoff game between the Minnesota Vikings and the San Francisco 49ers at Levi's Stadium in Santa Clara, California.
-After that game, he retired from officiating and was promoted to the NFL front office as a senior vice president.
+After that game, he retired from officiating and was promoted to the NFL front office as a senior vice president in 2020.
+In April 2024, he transitioned to a new role as NFL rules analyst and club communications liaison.